Every living language or “lingua” has its stories, idiomatic expressions, and memories to hold on to.

-In addition, taking Portuguese lessons will improve the way that you express yourself – whether via free Internet lessons or paying evening classes – and give you an opportunity to revisit the famous Tordesillas Treaty, signed in 1494, which was to to divide the “New World” between Spain and Portugal.
+Additionally, taking Portuguese lessons will improve the way that you express yourself – whether via free Internet lessons or paying evening classes – and give you an opportunity to revisit the famous Treaty of Tordesillas, signed in 1494, which aimed to to divide the “New World” between Spain and Portugal.

 “Never was the world as big as after Magellan’s journey,” said historian Pierre Chaunu.

-After the treaty, Magellan undertook to go to the Molucca Islands (Spice Islands), a project that guided him – although it was not his initial project – to embark his fleet on a legendary world tour.
-Christopher Columbus, who had already died more than a quarter of a century before, watched from the sky, envious of his travels.
+After the treaty, Ferdinand Magellan, who had already become the first European to lead a voyage to Asia, undertook a voyage to reach the Molucca Islands (Spice Islands), a project that guided him – although it was not his initial project – to embark his fleet on a legendary world tour.
+Although he died in the process, his efforts laid the ground work for lucrative trade between the region and Portugal.

 Many Portuguese writers have contributed to culturally enriching the Castilian theater and novel.

 The Portuguese language has long given birth to amazing songwriters and musicians.

 In fact, music has always been an integral part of the Portuguese culture.
 Dancers, musicians, and informed listeners, illustrate the aesthetic virtues of the Magellanic language without using a dictionary.

 But even outside of Portugal, learning Portuguese to travel is a brilliant idea.
 Brazil, Angola, and Cape Verde also have a great love for music, as you will see with the fado bossa nova or the Cape Verdean morna, which have blown many people away.

 So, just like when you took your first steps in Spanish and immersed yourself in Ricky Martin (do not pretend you did not visit that musical universe…), you may want to learn the Portuguese language via the country’s artists.